Should Men Speak against Abortion?

 This is significant in light of the fact that gender feminists are constantly crying that they are “oppressed by men.”
 Their assertion is hypocritical, since radical feminists seem to see nothing wrong about oppressing those who disagree with them on the abortion issue.
 Liberals preach to us constantly about equality.
 The obvious conclusion would be that if they seek to deny others a political voice on abortion, they have no right to call themselves “liberal.”

-- Novelist Louise Erdrich.
+Novelist Louise Erdrich.
 “10 Questions.”
 Time Magazine, January 14, 2013, page 60.
-As we have already shown in this column, the preborn child is not a part of the woman’s body.
+As we have already shown, the preborn child is not a part of the woman’s body.
 This is hard scientific fact, not open to debate based upon emotions, opinions, or superstition.